santiagocdo/ALANN/README.md

 -*.csv (csv file): this are input files for a simulation

-  -phase: phases (integer numbers)
+  phase = discrete numbers

-  -matType: three values (INPUT, OUTPUT, and TEST; the last is optional)
+  matType = three values (INPUT, OUTPUT, and TEST; the last is optional)

-  -trialType: character, to identify the trials for training (INPUT and OUTPUT) and TEST
+  trialType = trial types as character, identify the trials for training (INPUT and OUTPUT) and TEST

-  -in.*: input units, where each column should be called different starting with "in."
+  in.$ = input units, where each column should be called different starting with "in."

-  -out.*: output units, where each column should be called different starting with "out."
+  out.$ = output units, where each column should be called different starting with "out."

-  -par.*: parameters
+  par.$ = parameters (par)

-    -par.nBlock: each row of this column correspond to the number of blocks for each phase
+    par.nH.$ = number of hidden units (nH)

+      par.nH.nHV = number of hidden visual (nHV)

+      par.nH.nHMM = number of multiSmodal units (nHMM)

-    -par.nH.*: number of hidden units, visual, multimodal, and auditory (nHV, nHMM, nHA)
+      par.nH.nHA = number of hidden auditory (nHA)

+    par.nI.$ = number of input units (nI)

+      par.nI.ctx = number of context units (fully connected)

+      par.nI.vis = number of visual units (connected with multimodal and visual hidden units)

-    -par.nI.*: number of input units, context, visual, and auditory (ctx, vis, aud)
+      par.nI.aud = number of auditory units (connected with multimodal and auditory hidden units)